-During 2010 a group of runners who enjoyed running formed a running group, and this group entered teams in a few local events, i.e. the OU relay and Greensands Ridge relay race, we also met up for a number of events in the area.
+During 2010 a group of runners who enjoyed running formed a running group, and this group entered teams in a few local events, i.e. the OU relay and Greensands Ridge relay race, we also met up several events in the area.
 Then a group of us decided to go over to Palma to run in either the 10k or half marathon, by this time the number of runners joining our group had grown, so after a bit of soul searching and contemplating decided to put our ‘unofficial’ group on a more formal footing and applied to the Association of Running Clubs (ARC) to become an affiliated club.

-Anyway one of the biggest decisions was what to call the club and yes we did consider ‘David Lloyd Redway Trotters’ which seemed a good idea at the time but common sense prevailed and we settled on David Lloyd Redway Runners’.
+Anyway, one of the biggest decisions was what to call the club and yes we did consider ‘David Lloyd Redway Trotters’ which seemed a good idea at the time but common sense prevailed and we settled on David Lloyd Redway Runners’.

-Our worries about having enough people to join were reduced when we decided to organise a Christmas meal on a Saturday night, Only expecting a group of 10 or 11 to make it, we had a superb response with 38 enjoying a great social event and probably our official launch night, but officially David Lloyd Redway Runners was formed on the 1 January 2011.
+Our worries about having enough people to join were reduced when we decided to organise a Christmas meal on a Saturday night, only expecting a group of 10 or 11 to make it, we had a superb response with 38 enjoying a great social event and probably our official launch night, but officially David Lloyd Redway Runners was formed on the 1 January 2011.

-During 2011 the running club grew quickly and more trips happened to Berlin and Amsterdam.
+During 2011 the running club grew quickly, and more trips happened to Berlin and Amsterdam.
 Team events have been undertaken with the OU Relay, Round MK Relay, Greensands Ridge Relay and Squeaky Bone Relay.

 As well as team events many of the members meet up at events and also have regular social gatherings.

-Additionally we have had success in competitions (admittedly limited) winning the Ladies trophy in the OU Relay and our ladies winning parkrun in MK.
+Additionally, we have had success in competitions (admittedly limited) winning the Ladies trophy in the OU Relay and our ladies winning parkrun in MK.